niallc18/Web-App-DevOps-Project/README.md

 kubectl get services
 kubectl port-forward <pod-name> <port:port> e.g. kubectl port-forward flask-app-deployment-xxxxxx-xxxxx 5000:5000
 ```

 ## Security

-This project makes use of Azure Key Vault to ensure credentials / sensitive data is not hard-coded into the source code, along with the use of gitignore to prevent exposure to any files containing sensitive data.
+- **Azure** This project makes use of Azure Key Vault to ensure credentials / sensitive data is not hard-coded into the source code.
+- **Git** gitignore to prevent exposure to any files containing sensitive data.

 ## Technology Stack